Jnguye84/rarediseases/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ## Acknowledgments

+- NORD
 - Special thanks to the patients, families, and doctors who have shared their stories and experiences, inspiring this project.
-- Our research and development efforts are supported by contributions from the rare disease community and dedicated volunteers.

 ## Contact

-For more information, support, or to contribute to the project, please contact [insert contact information].
+For more information, support, or to contribute to the project, please contact one of the authors.

 Let's work together to make a difference in the rare disease community, starting with ADCY5-related Dyskinesia.